denoland/docs/lint/rules/no-non-null-assertion.md

 tags: []
 ---

-Disallow non-null assertions using the `!` postfix operator
+Disallow non-null assertions using the `!` postfix operator.

 TypeScript's `!` non-null assertion operator asserts to the type system that an expression is non-nullable, as in not `null` or `undefined`.
 Using assertions to